vikash-kotteeswaran/vikash-kotteeswaran/README.md

 - ⚡ Fun fact: ...
 -->

-I'm an aspiring software developer who is keen in building web applications.
+I'm a wannabe software developer who is keen in building web applications.
 I'm a research type of guy who like to build things that go through a lot of findings on the way.
 I also happen to be a physics graduate.

 - 🔭 Currently working on an web app called "Project Manager App" ( sorry for the name and warnings for a bad README.md 🤦🤦)
 - 🌱 Been learning Frontend development as well as backend.